nift-sdks/nift-flow-sdk-docs/docs/sdk/react-native.md

 `cd ios` and `pod install`

 ## Usage
 To initialize the service, call `NiftCardFlow.initialize` with your clientID (will be given to you), referral code, and customer info.
 All fields are required, and this can be called multiple times.
 Please initialize the service before displaying the view.

-The view takes as a prop an optional errorHandler.
+The view takes the following functions as optional props:
+- `linkHandler`: used when URLs need to be opened in a special way
+- `errorHandler`: used to know what errors may happen (i.e. network errors) especially so that they can be displayed somehow to the user
+- `selectionHandler`: if set, this function is called when a user successfully selects a gift

 ```js
 import { NiftCardFlowView, NiftCardFlow } from 'ogwee/{package-name}';